lpnh/nushell-data-wizardry/filters.md

 ## Filter Commands

+### columns

-`columns`: Given a record or table, produce a list of its columns' names.
+Given a record or table, produce a list of its columns' names.

 ```
 ♥  : open --raw dnd.xlsx | from xlsx | columns